berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

 a PseudoColor visual will be chosen in preference to a StaticColor vi- sual.

-If an attribute is not speci ed in attrib list, then the default value is used.
+If an attribute is not specified in attrib list, then the default value is used.
 See Table 2 for a list of defaults.

-Default speci cations are superseded by the attributes included in at- trib list.
+Default specifications are superseded by the attributes included in at- trib list.
 Integer attributes are immediately followed by the correspond- ing desired value.
 Boolean attributes appearing in attrib list have an implicit True value; such attributes are never followed by an explicit